 Assays: Protein kinases are screened via radiometric ³³PanQinase™ assay.
 Lipid kinases are screened via ADP-Glo™ (Promega) assay.
 The assay protocol for the ³³PanQinase™ assay is available here.

 Controls: DMSO only as full enzymatic activity control.

-Timelines: Panel screening is performed once per month or on-demand.
+Timelines: Selectivity panel screening is performed once per month or on-demand.
 Reports are sent 10 business days after the project start.